Boavizta/boaviztapi/docs/docs/contributing/cloud_instance.md

 !!! warning "Obtaining the RAM specifications"

     If you cannot access to the RAM specifications of the bare metal instance, it will be estimated.
-You **MUST add a warning** in the CSV file, within the column named "_Warnings_" specigy "**_RAM.capacity not verified_**".
+You **MUST add a warning** in the CSV file, within the column named "_Warnings_" specify "**_RAM.capacity not verified_**".

 ??? example "Example: add `c5.2xlarge` AWS instance"